ilevd/app-analyzer/README.md

 ## Description

-Two apps are the same, if two of three conditions are satisfied
+Two apps are the same, if two of three conditions are satisfied:
-	apps name equality
+	apps name equality,
-	apps authors equality (with using Levenshtein distance) apps descriptions equality (with using Levenshtein distance)
+	apps authors equality (with using Levenshtein distance), apps descriptions equality (with using Levenshtein distance),

-To adding app to the group of same apps, program comapare a field with all fields with same name in apps group.
+To adding app to the group of same apps, program compare a field with all fields with same name in apps group.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.